How To Use And Configure WordPress Widgets – Part 3

 Learn how to add and configure a number of useful widgets on your WordPress sidebar …

-Adding WordPress Widgets To Your Sidebar Navigation MenuIn Part One of this step-by-step tutorial, we explained how to use widgets in WordPress and in Part Two, we explained how to configure a text widget.
+Adding WordPress Widgets To The SiteIn Part 1 of this step-by-step tutorial series, we explained how to use widgets in WordPress and in Part Two, we explained how to configure a text widget.

-In this section you will learn how to configure other commonly-used WordPress blog widgets.
+In this section you are going to learn how to configure other frequently-used blog widgets.

-Now that you have configure a text widget containing a support button, let’s configure a widget for displaying Post Categories on the sidebar.
+Now that you know how to set up a text widget containing a contact button, let’s configure a widget to display Post Categories.

-The Categories widget displays on the sidebar navigation section by default.
-Place this widget wherever you want your post categories to display by clicking and dragging it on the sidebar widget area …
+The Categories widget already displays on the sidebar navigation section by default.
+Place this widget wherever you want your post categories to display by clicking and dragging it in the sidebar area …

-Configure your categories widget settings as shown below:
+Let’s configure the Categories settings for your widget as shown below:

-• In Title: type something that blog readers will understand, like “Choose A Topic…” (1)
+• In Title: type something that visitors will understand, like “Choose A Topic…” (1)

-• If you have too many categories, check Display as dropdown (this significantly reduces the length of your content by displaying all categories inside a drop-down menu).
-If you plan to publish posts under a few categories only, then leave the Display as dropdown box unchecked.
+• Check Display as dropdown if you plan to use several categories (this significantly reduces the length of your content by displaying all categories inside a drop-down menu).
+If you plan to publish posts under a few categories only, then leave the Display as dropdown box unticked.
 (2)

 • Click Save to update your settings …

-Load the site in your web browser or reload the page to see how your Categories widget will look to visitors …
+Click Visit Site or refresh your page to see how your Categories widget will display to site visitors …

 Tips: